Why2312/PMOE-Python-Multitasking-Operating-Environment-/README.md

 and programs as they wish.
 ## Documentation
 Documentation of global variables and functions is available on the website.
 It is online from 7:30AM GMT+2 till 10PM GMT+2.
-## More info
-This is the main branch.
-Programs here have been tested to work on both Windows and Kali Linux (Ran under WSL2)